What a bottle of ivermectin reveals about the shadowy world of COVID telemedicine

 "I would reckon that telehealth and telemedicine is one of the major income-generating streams for America's Frontline Doctors," she says.

-Last year, online publication The Intercept published a story based on hacked documents, which showed the group was potentially making millions by selling thousands of prescriptions (Gold denies that story in public speeches, saying that the hack did not in fact occur).
+Last year, online publication The Intercept published a story based on hacked documents, which showed that the group was potentially making millions by selling thousands of prescriptions (Gold denies that story in public speeches, saying that the hack did not occur).

-In his video Bergquam thanked the frontline doctors repeatedly for prescribing him ivermectin.
+In his video, Bergquam thanked the doctors repeatedly for prescribing him ivermectin.
 In doing so, he revealed the name of the licensed doctor writing the prescription: Kathleen Ann Cullen.

-Cullen, 54, is based out of Florida and has a troubling history of medical practice.
+Cullen, 54, is based out of Florida and has a troubling professional history.
 She spent most of last year under investigation by the State of Alabama, which eventually revoked her medical license in November, two months before Berquam entered the hospital.
 The cause was her involvement in a separate telemedicine company, according to E. Wilson Hunter, general counsel at the Alabama Board of Medical Examiners.

-In other words, Cullen was ordering a battery of expensive genetic tests remotely, without ever seeing or even speaking to the patients she was testing.
-It was so bad, Wilson says, that she was ordering prostate cancer screenings for female patients, who do not have prostates.
+In other words, Cullen was ordering a battery of expensive genetic tests remotely, without ever seeing or speaking to the patients she was testing.
+It was so bad, Hunter says, that she was ordering prostate cancer screenings for female patients, who do not have prostates.

-The company Dr. Cullen was working for at the time was called Bronson Medical LLC.
-It no longer has a functioning website, and its owner pleaded guilty in 2020 to federal healthcare fraud charges.
+The company Cullen was working for at the time was called Bronson Medical LLC.
+It no longer has a functioning website, and its owner pleaded guilty in 2020 to federal health care fraud charges.

-When the Alabama board confronted Cullen, she failed to produce the patient records.
+When the Alabama board confronted Cullen, she failed to produce patient records.

-"At the hearing she knew nothing, saw nothing, heard nothing, understood nothing and did not take responsibility for her actions," Wilson says.
+"At the hearing, she knew nothing, saw nothing, heard nothing, understood nothing and did not take responsibility for her actions," Hunter says.

 These are not the only blemishes on her record.
 Cullen's medical license in Kansas was suspended for failure to pay fees.
 And her American Board of Internal Medicine certification has lapsed (the board declined to say when the lapse occurred).